chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - `Mulan has had enough.
 “That’s it!
 Dishonour! [turning to Shang] Make a note of this.
 Dishonour on you!
 Dishonour on your family!
 Dishonour on your kingdom!”`
 - `Qin is incredulous.
 He’s about to pronounce a death sentence.`
 - `“Dishonour!”
 Chien-Po cries from the crowd.
 “Dishonour on you!” some citizen echoes.
 “I will fight!
 For honour!”
 The courtyard is in uproar.`
 - `Qin looks around panickingly.
 He’s baffled.
 “Okay!
 Okay!”
-He bows at Mulan’s feet.
+He grovels at Mulan’s feet.
 “Please!
-Please give us the honour to make the alliance with you!”`
+Please grant us the honour to make the alliance with you!”`
 - `Shang stares off into the sky, “I understand now, dad: one grain of rice `_`can`_ `tip the scale.”`

 ### `3.7 The Three Reunited - NEW`

 - `Back home, The Gang of Three are tossed at the Emperor’s feet.`
 - `Some soldier accuses, “These guards sabotaged the mission!
 Their duty was to protect the princesses, but they only flirted with them and put them in danger!”`
-- `The princesses step out, “These men` _`have`_ `protected us, besides saving our kingdom?!
+- `The princesses step out, “These men` _`have`_ `protected us, besides saving our kingdom too?!!
 And most of all… they brought` _`honour`_ `to us.”`
 - `“We will cut our royalty ties, and live as nobodies, if it means to be with them.”`
 - `The Emperor raises an amused eyebrow.
 What happens is left vague.`